 Unsubscribing from junk e-mails has imparted an unnerving quiet.

 A series of empty dawns have emerged.
-Gone are the days of vibration, little jolts insisting I pause my life to check and delete, check and delete.
-Newlsetters, updates, notifications, advertisements... all those small reminders of the past.
-Clothing stores relentlessly reminding me of each approaching season and a hoodie I bought for some autumn lost since several years ago.
+Gone are the days of those quivering little jolts insisting I pause my life to check and delete, check and delete.
+Newlsetters, updates, notifications, advertisements... all those small reminders of my past.
+Clothing stores relentlessly reminding me of each approaching season and a hoodie I bought for some autumn, lost several years ago.
 Gone.
 Zillow emails that satisfied the curiosities of an armchair voyeur, taking me into homes I'd never afford, around towns I'd never live.
 Gone.
 Charities and political organizations I helped once, before I understood my economic situation as anything but dire.

-I have won the war and now I am unburdened.
+I have won the war.
+And now?
+Now, I am unburdened.
 Now my time is uninhibited.
 Ready to live each day uninterrupted.
-A new awesome unpopularity.
+A new dawn of awesome unpopular potential.
 Still - the thumb checks.
 Just to fill an emptiness.
 Everything's always empty.
 Just maybe, tomorrow something.
 Always maybe tomorrow.

 Mica Levi & Oliver Coates - Remain Calm